La Marcha De La Puebla: Heroes Not Villains

 Presented by: La Cultura Del Mundo

 Protesting on August 1st, 2025, the community united to show all of America that "America's" people were marching in solidarity with the immigrants that truly keep the United States working.
-The goal of this protest was to demonstrate support for immigrants who were being tormented by our current administration.
+The goal of this protest was to demonstrate support for immigrants who are being tormented by our current administration.
 Our march showed the administration and the people of America that immigrants are heroes in our communities and not villains like the media makes them out to be.
-Our culture is deeply rooted in America's history, and we were not leaving or going to be thrown out.
-Our country needed to come together to show all targeted minorities that they were not alone.
+Our culture is deeply rooted in America's history, and we are not leaving or going to be thrown out.
+On August 1st, 2025, our country came together to show all targeted minorities that they are not alone.

-At the time, we had at least 12 states across the United States that were protesting alongside us on August 1st.
-We were dedicated to getting all 50 states to come together in support of immigrants / the indigenous communities across the United States.
+When planning the march, we were dedicated to getting all 50 states to come together in support of immigrants / the indigenous communities across the United States.
+In the end, nearly 30 cities and 17 states participated in La Marcha De La Puebla.

-We asked for support to bring this movement forward and to the front lines.
-We were in need of resources, financial support, and support from different communities across the United States.
+We continue to ask for support to bring this movement forward and to the front lines.
+We are in need of resources, financial support, and support from different communities across the United States.

 How you can support ongoing efforts: